Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies

-A similar phenomena is observed in Ref. \cite{ryu09} by simulations of propagation of protons considering a sophisticated and simulated IGMF model \cite{das08}.
-They also show that predicted angles between the arrival directions of HE protons and AGN-like objects defined in their simulations are consistent with the correlation angles derived by the PAO \cite{abraham08} even if there are real sources far from the AGN-like objects.
-In any case, regions which correlate with the HE events could not always point out real sources.
-We should keep it in mind that there are much uncertainty on IGMF modelling including large uncertainty at present.
+A similar phenomena is reported by Ref.~\citen{ryu09} based on simulations of propagation of protons taking a sophisticated and simulated IGMF model\cite{das08} into account.
+The latter also show that predicted angles between the arrival directions of protons and AGN-like objects defined in their simulations are consistent with the correlation angles derived by the PAO\cite{abraham08} even if there are true sources far from the AGN-like objects.
+If the spurious correlation is dominantly realized in the Universe, it is difficult to identify HECR sources by the arrival directions of HECRs.
+Note that such a phenomenon strongly depends on IGMF modelling including large uncertainty at present.
 IGMF models by Refs.~\citen{dolag05} and \citen{takami06} predict smaller deflections of HECRs and show spurious correlation much less than the former two IGMF models.
 The latter IGMF model even predicts the correlation between HECRs and their sources in local Universe within a few degree for proton-dominated composition.\cite{takami08a}